yanlynnnnn/tp/docs/DeveloperGuide.md

 1. When the `execute()` method of the `BreakdownFinanceCommand` is called, a new `ExpenseMonthYearPredicate` and `RevenueMonthYearPredicate` is created with the parsed `Month` and `Year`.
 2. The `ModelManager`'s `updateFilteredExpenseList()` and `updateFilteredRevenueList()` method is called using the `ExpenseMonthYearPredicate` and `RevenueMonthYearPredicate` respectively.
 3. The `Model`'s list of expenses and revenue is updated to contain only the expenses and revenue in the inputted `Month` and `Year`.
-4. The `Ui` component will detect this change and update the GUI by opening a pop-up window show the financial breakdown information.
+4. The `Ui` component will detect this change and update the GUI by opening a pop-up window to show the financial breakdown information.
 5. Assuming that the above steps are all successful, the `BreakdownFinanceCommand` will then create a `CommandResult` object and return the result.

 The following Sequence Diagram summarises the aforementioned steps.